 - Total time:10 minutes

-- 1 horseradish root, ends trimmed, peeled, cut into 1-inch chunks (see note above)
+- 1 horseradish root, ends trimmed, peeled, cut into 1-inch chunks (see note)

 - Distilled white vinegar, for soaking